ABOUT US

 RD Leyva

-R.D. began his professional career as a middle school math teacher in West Philadelphia while earning his teaching certification at The University of Pennsylvania.
-He is a native Texan and holds a B.S. in Interpersonal Communications from The University of Texas at Austin.
-R.D. is a graduate of the Stanford Latino Entrepreneurship Leaders Program and an inaugural Pahara-Aspen NextGen Fellow.
-He also serves as a board member for oneTILT.
-As a proud Mexican and first-generation college graduate, R.D. is passionate about supporting an inclusive community of Latino leaders from diverse backgrounds.
+R.D. began his career as a middle school math teacher in West Philadelphia while earning his teaching certification at The University of Pennsylvania.
+A native Texan and first-generation college graduate, he holds a B.S. in Interpersonal Communications from The University of Texas at Austin.
+He is a graduate of the Stanford Latino Entrepreneurship Leaders Program, an inaugural Pahara-Aspen NextGen Fellow.
+Passionate about fostering Latino leadership, R.D. is committed to strengthening inclusive communities and expanding access to opportunity.

 R. D. Leyva